Inksem

 • Train Your Staff

-We often spend a lot of time talking about the latest tools and tech to keep our websites safe.
-But, do you know who’s just as important?
+We often spend much time discussing the latest tools and tech to keep our websites safe.
+But do you know who’s just as important?
 The people who use those tools.
 That’s right, your staff.
 When figuring out strategies to secure a website from hackers, remember tools don’t make mistakes, but people can.

 So, what can you do?
 Train your team.
 Training isn’t just showing them how to use the website.
 It’s about understanding the ‘why’ behind every security measure.
 The more they know, the better they can protect the website.